Bot Sessions (DelegationHub)

 - show selected permissions

-- provide a one-click revoke
+- provide a single-call revoke

 Agent SDK